AndyFul/Hard_Configurator/README.md

 Windows Defender real-time protection.
 The corrected version of Hard_Configurator has been analyzed and accepted by Microsoft.

 .
 PROGRAM DESCRIPTION.

 GUI to manage Software Restriction Policies (SRP) and harden Windows Home editions (Windows Vista at least).
+The most comprehensive information about Hard_Configurator is available on https://hard-configurator.com/, thank to cooperative work of some Malwaretips members.
 .

 This program can configure Windows built-in security to harden the system.
 When you close Hard_Configurator it closes all its processes.
 The real-time protection comes from the reconfigured Windows settings.